Two roads to fortuity in ABJM theory: Two Types of Searches

+which is.
+Since $Q$ might also take non-bilinears to trace relations made out of bilinears, there is a chance that the lift of a given $\mathcal{O}_n$ could be come exact at the sufficiently small values of $N$ which make it closed.
+Altogether we leave it as a conjecture that the fortuitous operators will lift to fortuitous operators, which should be not $Q$-exact in ABJM theory and we leave further studying the lift and proving the conjecture to future work.

-It is interesting that we have found a new tower of fortuitous cohomologies without the need for an ABJM analogue of the special properties in \cite{hep-th/0306054,hep-th/0202021}.
+Under the assumption of this conjecture, it is interesting that we have found a new tower of fortuitous cohomologies without the need for an ABJM analogue of the special properties in \cite{hep-th/0306054,hep-th/0202021}.
 We have simply shown that the identifications \eqref{bmn-identifications} can be used to lift \eqref{sym-tower} by exploiting an algebraic similarity between the supercharge actions in 3d $\mathcal{N} = 6$ ABJM theory and 4d $\mathcal{N} = 4$ Super Yang-Mills.
 In the rest of this section, we will see that a few more similarities can be found by pushing this approach further.